LorenzoM27/GarageVParrot/README.md

 ### Launch Website

-Finally, you can launch th website, for this you have to :
+Finally, you can launch the website, for this you have to select GarageVParrot/

-* Click on the My Website button on the MAMP web page
-* Select GarageVParrot/

 ## Local Use